Overview of inventory in the Microsoft 365 Apps admin center

 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later

-- A version of Windows 10 supported by Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business
+- A version of Windows 11 or Windows 10 that is supported by Microsoft 365 Apps for enterprise or by Microsoft 365 Apps for business

 - Microsoft 365 (or Office 365) for Business Standard, Business Premium, A3, A5, E3, or E5 subscription plan